microsoft/pai/zookeeper/zookeeper.md

 paictl.py service stop -p /path/to/cluster/config -n zookeeper `

+### Refresh

+Stop and restart to update configuration, related commands refer to [Deployment](#Deployment).

+*Notes:* Refresh command in ` paictl.py ` for ZooKeeper is redundant temporarily.

 ### Upgrading

-Either build new image by yourself or use our [prebuild images](https://hub.docker.com/r/openpai/zookeeper/).
-For now, upgrade should restart related service.
+Either build new image by youself or use our [pre-built images](https://hub.docker.com/r/openpai/zookeeper/).
+For now, upgrade should restart related service as well.

 ### Service Metrics

-Exported by zookeeper
+Exported by ZooKeeper

 `
-echo mntr | nc zookeeper_IP 2185
+echo mntr | nc ZooKeeper_IP 2185
 `

+Todo:
+1. Export ZooKeeper Metrics in Prometheus format.

 ### Service Monitoring